PaulaGi02/tech-basics-assignments/assignments/week11/code_study.md

 - Scheduler logic: Delegating spaced repetition to a scheduler shows good separation of concerns.

 __What parts of the code were confusing or difficult at the beginning to understand?__
-- the file structure was the most complicated, because there were several files and at first I was confused which files were and weren't important for the code to work.
+- the file structure was the most complicated, because there were several files and at first I was confused for what each folder/file were.